bclins/bclins.github.io/spring26/math121/notes.md

 ### Wed, Apr 8

-One interesting mistake came up in a couple of the Project 1 write-ups.
-The confidence interval for the difference in survival rates for the two groups of monkeys ranges from 3% lower with calorie restriction to 35% higher.
-Several people said that because most of the interval is positive, that means we can conclude that calorie restriction *probably* increases survival rates.
-That is actually not true!
-The mathematics that lets us make a confidence interval don't tell us anything about where the true parameter falls within the interval.
-So we have to be very careful about using a confidence interval or hypothesis test to say more than what it actually says.

 We talked about comparing the averages of two correlated variables.
 You can use one sample t-distribution methods to do this as long as you focus on the **matched pairs differences**.
 The key is to focus on the difference or gap between the variables.
 For a **matched pairs t-test**, we always use the following: